-This vegan pulled pork sandwich recipe is bathed in refined sugar free barbecue sauce and topped with homemade vegan coleslaw!
+This vegan pulled pork sandwich recipe is bathed in refined sugar-free barbecue sauce and topped with homemade vegan coleslaw!
 It makes the perfect vegan sandwich for your next cookout!
-Gluten free, dairy free, and bursting with flavor, everyone with enjoy this protein packed sandwich!
+Gluten free, dairy free, and bursting with flavor, everyone will enjoy this protein-packed sandwich!

 I see tons of recipes out there for pulled jackfruit sandwiches and they are good, however, some people just don’t like the texture or taste of jackfruit.
 This pulled pork sandwich made with soy curls is packed with protein and is truly a filling and satisfying meal!